tribblix/build/patches/openjdk26/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+26+25

+Trivial patch noise.

 Fix: restore support for extended attributes - see xattrs.patch

 26+24

 Trivial patch noise.

-Fixes around JavaThreadPDAccess due to removal od x86 support.
+Fixes around JavaThreadPDAccess due to removal of x86 support.

 26+23